Fuel Taxes

 As a Road User Fee

-Vehicle fuel taxes are often considered a user fee to fund roadway projects and services (Brown 2001; Metschies, 2005), but in many jurisdictions, these fees fail to cover total roadway costs, particularly if traffic services as planning and policing are included (Transportation Costs).
-Although US fuel taxes cover most state highways and highway patrol costs, local roads and traffic services are funded mostly through general taxes.
+Vehicle fuel taxes can be considered a roadway user fee (Brown 2001; Metschies 2005).
+In many jurisdictions these fees fail to cover total roadway costs, particularly if traffic services such as planning and policing are included (Transportation Costs).
+Although US fuel taxes cover most state highways and highway patrol costs, local roads and traffic services are funded mostly through general taxes .
 Fuel taxes have not increased with inflation and vehicle fuel efficiency, resulting in declining revenue per vehicle-mile, as indicated in Figure 1.
-As a result, vehicle user fees cover a declining portion of total U.S. roadway expenses (Wachs, 2003).
-Fuel taxes would need to approximately double to cover all roadway costs (Puentes and Prince, 2003).
-Fuel taxes in Canada are also less than total roadway expenditures (Blanchard, 1996).
+As a result, vehicle user fees cover a declining portion of total U.S. roadway expenses (Henchman 2013; Subsidy Scope 2009; Wachs 2003).
+Fuel taxes would need to approximately double to cover all roadway costs (Puentes and Prince 2003).

 Figure 1 U.S. Fuel and Fuel Tax Cost Trends (FuelTrends)